theodorejb/handlebars-php/README.md

 ## Getting Started

 At the minimum, we are required to have an array model and a template string.
-Alternatively we can have a file containing handlebars (or html, text, etc) expression.

 #### Template